TrentStrum/TrentStrum/README.md

 ### Hi there 👋
 ![Header](./banner.png)

 I'm Trent from Alhambra, CA and I am a software developer.
 I love working with React on the front end and C#/.Net on the back end.
-I have several frontend practice projects and a large capstone project (ReStore) and am currently working on a second capstone project (ActivitiesApp).
+I have several frontend practice projects and a large projects from courses, ReStore and ActivitiesApp.
+I am currently working on a large capstone project on my own (How2Help).

 Skills: REACT / JS / HTML / CSS / C# / .NET / SQL / PostMan / TypeScript / MobX / SignalR / Redux / Docker